Over the last seven years, we’ve learned from hands-on experience how to get incredible SEO results in the personal injury law niche.

 Final disclaimer: this is simply our interpretation of the data that we analyzed.
 As stated above, it is impossible for anyone outside of Google to take a definitive stance on SEO ranking factors, as we are all operating (at least partially) in the dark.

-Law Firm Directories Have A Notable Advantage Over Individual Law Firm Websites
+Law Firm Directories Have a Notable Advantage Over Individual Law Firm Websites

 This should come as no surprise to anyone in the personal injury law SEO space, but there are two distinct types of players in the niche: